The Corporate Governance Review: Poland

 According to the Best Practice Code, the level of remuneration of management and supervisory board members and key managers of the company should be sufficient for the acquisition, retention and motivation of persons with the qualities and range of competences generally required by the company, as well as being adequate with regard to the specific tasks and any additional functions discharged by the relevant individual.

-As emphasised by commentators,9 it cannot be excluded that in certain cases a failure to report non-compliance with a particular recommendation of the Best Practice Code may infringe the obligation to disclose confidential information provided in Article 17 of the Market Abuse Regulation (MAR),10 which means that such an infringement may potentially be subject to criminal, administrative and civil liability.
-A failure to report non-compliance with the recommendation to disclose transactions with a shareholder representing 5 per cent of the votes in the company or an affiliated company without supervisory board consent is an example of a situation in which such liability might apply.
+As emphasised by commentators,8 in certain cases a failure to report non-compliance with a particular recommendation of the Best Practice Code may infringe the obligation to disclose confidential information provided in Article 17 of the Market Abuse Regulation (MAR),9 which means that an infringement may potentially be subject to criminal, administrative and civil liability.
+A failure to report non-compliance with the recommendation to disclose transactions with a shareholder representing 5 per cent of the votes in the company or an affiliated company without supervisory board consent is an example of a situation in which this liability might apply.

 i Risk management and compliance

-However, at the same time, according to the Best Practice Code, a company should maintain efficient internal control, risk management and compliance systems, and an efficient internal audit function adequate for the size of the company and the type and scale of its activity.12 Responsibility for the implementation and maintenance of the above rests with the management board.
+However, at the same time, according to the Best Practice Code, a company should maintain efficient internal control, risk management and compliance systems, and an efficient internal audit function adequate for the size of the company and the type and scale of its activity.11 Responsibility for the implementation and maintenance of the foregoing rests with the management board.
 The staff working in particular units responsible for risk management, internal audit and compliance should report directly to the president or another member of the management board, and should be allowed to report directly to the supervisory board or the audit committee.
 A supervisory board, which is obligatory in joint-stock companies, is generally responsible for exercising supervision over a company's activity.
 However, listed companies are also required to appoint an audit committee.
 The audit committee should consist of at least three members appointed by the supervisory board to monitor, among other things, the financial reporting process and the effectiveness of internal control systems, internal audit systems and risk management.11